 The value of the arrangement to be entered in the return will be determined by the type of arrangement that it is.
 For instance, it could be the amount of the consideration in a contract or the balance on a Financial Account.
-Where the precise value of the arrangement is not known at the time a return is filed, a reasonable estimate of the value should be entered instead.
+Where an arrangement consists of multiple transactions, the value reported should be the sum of all transactions, with no offsetting of transactions.
+Where the precise value of the arrangement is not known at the time a return is filed, a reasonable estimate of the value should be entered, rather than entering unknown.